 |Contact 07725 997943 or mail email@example.com|

-- Literary Soho – we explore the Soho lives of some famous literary figures.
+- Literary Soho – explore the Soho lives of some famous literary figures.
 Some, like William Blake and Fanny Burney, lived in Soho when very young; others wrote, drank and ate in the area as adults.
-We will look at the hostelries frequented by such literary giants as George Orwell and Dylan Thomas, the tomb of William Hazlitt, and the home of one of the creators of the horror novel genre.
+We will look at places frequented by such literary giants as George Orwell and Dylan Thomas, the tomb of William Hazlitt, and the home of one of the creators of the horror novel genre.

-- St. Pancras in Literature, Film and Drama – we look at the lives of important figures from the worlds of literature, film, and theatre who have lived and worked in St. Pancras and Somers Town.
+- St. Pancras in Literature, Film and Drama – look at the lives of important figures from the worlds of literature, film, and theatre who have lived and worked in St. Pancras and Somers Town.
 These include the former home of award-winning film director Mike Leigh, the gravestone of the forerunner of modern feminist writing, Mary Wollstonecraft, and the site of a radical theatre where the famous American singer/actor, Paul Robeson, once performed.
 The walk finishes at a famous railway platform where you can board the Hogwarts Express.

 Walks currently on Footprints of London: